Donation Receipts: Ultimate Guide for Nonprofit Organizations

 It’s best practice to track all of your income – in this case, your donations.
 Besides donation receipts, try to maintain separate recordings of each donation, no matter the amount.
 This includes non-monetary donations, such as land or other types of property.

-Keep track of pledges too; you must take it into account in the same year when donors have made it, even if the gift doesn’t arrive in that fiscal year.
+Keep track of pledges, too; remember to track pledges in the same year donors made it, even if the gift doesn’t arrive in that fiscal year.

-Donorbox donor management makes this easy and automatic.
+Donorbox donor management streamlines and automates the process for you.
 Every donation you receive through your Donorbox campaigns gets stored in your donation database, so you can easily pull data on how a campaign is doing.

 Plus, Donorbox’s reporting templates allow you to pull the following customized reports: